AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/modules/text-parser-troubleshooting.md

 Case scenario example, you would like to parse the filetype of a file document "filename.docx" and the extension of the filename always varies from DOCX to PDF to CSV.

-The expression that you may choose to use in this case is \..+
+The expression that you may choose to use in this case is [!DNL \..+]

-If you were to use this on regex expression on regex101.com you will rightly find that you will get a full match.
+If you were to use this on regex expression on [!DNL regex101].com you will rightly find that you will get a full match.

 ![](assets/regex-expression-350x130.png)